Morus Zero Portable Clothes Dryer Review For RV & Travel Use

 The Morus dryer is perfect for things like that, and for shoes, it’s fantastic.

-Compared to other mini dyers, the Morus is pretty small and easy to move around.
-It should be easy to find a good spot to store it in a small home or large RV.
+Compared to other mini dryers, the Morus is pretty small and easy to move around.
+It should be easy to find a suitable spot to store it in a small home or a large RV.

 See Also: 7 Must Haves For Organizing Small RV Kitchens & Cabinets